6 Things a Good Logo Should Be

 It is also important to state that a logo doesn’t need to show what a company sells or offers as a service.
 Ferrari doesn’t sell horses yet they sell cars.
 Apple logo isn’t the gadgets they sell.
 A logo is purely for identification.

-Courtesy of Fedex
+Courtesy of FedEx

 Last but not least.
 A meaningful logo would make a good logo.
 You don’t want your logo way too simple without a meaning behind it.
 By meaningful, we can say that you don’t have to make it packed-crowded one.
-Just a resemblance of what your company do is all.
+Just a resemblance of what your company does is all.
 Ever see a FedEx logo?
-We often see it as a well written brand.
+We often see it as a well-written brand.
 But if you look at the white space between the "E" and "x" you can see a right-facing arrow.
 This "hidden" arrow was intended to be a subliminal symbol for speed and precision.

 Ready to have a face to your brand that ticks all the boxes?
 Leave it to us!
 You can see our works in design here.
-Together, we’ll help you to make sure that your logo are simple, memorable, timeless, versatile, meaningful, and (of course) appropriate.
+Together, we’ll help you to make sure that your logo is simple, memorable, timeless, versatile, meaningful, and (of course) appropriate.
 Give us a call!